Actindo-AG/Documentation/Channels/UserInterface/05d_ShipmentErrors.md

 [comment]: <> (prüfen, ob das pop-up window auch hier angezeigt wird.)

 The list displays all errors to the shipments.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.
-If no error has been occurred, the *There are currently no errors* notice is displayed.
+If no error has occurred, the *There are currently no errors* notice is displayed.

 - *Connection*
   Name of the connection where the error has occurred.